 USPS First Class vs Priority

-While there are similarities in pricing , weight restrictions, and sizes of envelops and parcels, the very fact that one has peace of mind as he knows his letter or parcel will be delivered in a matter of 2-3 days across most of the destinations inside the country if you choose priority mail is a relief for most.
-However, there have been instances when even after booking their mails in Priority mail service; delivery did not take place even after a week.
-So, if you have no qualms about your letter or parcel reaching its destination in 4-5 days (that is, you not run a home based business), it is better to stick to First Class as it is cheaper.
-In fact, for local addresses it has been found that mails reach within a day when booked through First Class.
-Then why pay more and get delivery after 2-3 days when one can have delivery the next day at lower prices?
+While there are some similarities in weight restrictions, and sizes of envelops and parcels, the very fact of knowing that a person’s letter or parcel will be delivered in a matter of 1-3 days across most of the destinations inside the country if you choose priority mail is a relief for most.
+However, there have been instances when even after booking their mails in Priority mail service, delivery did not take place even after a week.
+So, if you have no qualms about your letter or parcel reaching its destination in 4-5 days (that is, you do not run a home based business), it is better to stick to First Class as it is cheaper.
+You get a return receipt with priority mail.
+Priority mail comes with limited insurance.
+This priority mail allows insurance cover up to $ 50.
+However, this is only for certain items and for certain destinations only.

 What is the difference between USPS First Class and Priority?

-• For sending mails, letters or parcels locally or up to a distance of 600 miles, it is better to make use of First Class rather than Priority as it has been seen that delivery takes place in a day or two.
+For sending mails, letters or parcels locally or up to a distance of 600 miles, it is better to make use of First Class rather than Priority as it has been seen that delivery takes place in a day or two.
 To send envelopes or parcels to farther states, ensuring faster delivery within 1-3 days, it is better to go with Priority mail service, though it does not give any guarantee of delivery within 1-3 days.
 First class mail does not apply to states like Hawaii and Alaska, so do not make use of first class mail if sending parcels to any of these two states.

 • First class mail delivers an item within 2 – 3 days.

 • Priority mail takes 1 to 3 days to deliver an item.

 One major point of differentiation between express and priority mail pertains to compensation through insurance.